OKR Principles

 It may work for simplistic situations, but it's unlikely to scale as every change in the KRs means having to rebuild the entire OKRs tree.

-It's expensive and slow to move
+It's expensive to maintain

 It leaves many teams on the sideline